blueturtleai/gimp-stable-diffusion/stablehorde/README.md

    - **Privacy:** The privacy stablehorde offers is similar to generating in a public discord channel.
 So, please assume, that neither your prompts nor your generated images are private.

-   - **Features:** Currently only text2img is available.
-As soon as stablehorde supports img2img and in-/out-painting, this will be available in the plugin too.
+   - **Features:** Currently text2img, img2img and inpainting are supported.
+As soon as stablehorde supports out-painting, this will be available in the plugin too.

 ## Troubleshooting
 ### GIMP